Table of Contents

 White and black backgrounds are two of the most popular backdrops used in jewelry photography, although white is more prominent, especially for e-commerce product photography.
 Black works for light-toned pieces as it establishes a dramatic appeal; however, stones that aren’t perfectly cut would do best on a white background.

 Choosing the right background is as impactful as the subject.
 The key is to choose backdrops that don’t overpower the subject.
 As a jeweler, you want consumers to be drawn to the piece automatically and not get distracted by a patterned or messy surrounding.
-While you’re free to experiment with this matter, especially if you want social media-ready images, always aim for primary photos that captured on white.
+While you’re free to experiment with this matter, especially if you want social media-ready images, always aim for primary photos that are captured in white.

 3. Display your necklace using appropriate props

 Use necklace stands when photographing the necklace so your consumers can visualize how it falls and how it would look on them when worn.
 The stands may vary depending on the length of the necklace, but you may choose to get multipurpose necklace stands that contain a few slots.
-For instance, this 14-slot necklace stand from Amazon will enable you to capture both a wider V-shape or narrow necklace image.
+For instance, this 14-slot necklace stand from Amazon will enable you to capture a wider V-shape or a narrow necklace image.

 If you’re shooting on a white background, don’t forget to choose a necklace stand that complements your light background.
 Always aim for a consistent look by choosing complementary props.
 It’s a way of providing your consumers with a fun and seamless shopping experience.

-4. Show the details of the necklace from different angles photograph a necklace by showing different angles
+4. Show the details of the necklace from different angles

 Capture various angles as much as possible, so the consumers can easily understand what you’re selling them.
 Show them every angle, how the necklace looks when worn, the size and scale, other variations, and even when in different settings.
 In the age of online marketplaces, the lack of touch when online shopping can be bridged through visual communication.
 Don’t miss this opportunity to appeal to your consumers through images.
 Some jewelers neglect this critical aspect of their business, not minding the fact that 67% of consumers rely on images when making a buying decision while 63% give more weight to high-quality product images than good product descriptions.